grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 this is potentially misleading, because the flexibility afforded by the design of Whisper comes at the price of inaccuracy.

-A time series is simply a sequence of `(time, value)` tuples.
+A time series is most often described as a sequence of `(time, value)` tuples [1].
 The most naive method of recording a time series is to store timestamps as is.
 Since the data points might arrive at arbitrary and inexact intervals, to correlate the series with a particular point in time might be tricky.
 If data points are arriving somewhere in between one minute bounaries (as they always naturally would), to answer the question of what happened during a particular minute would require specifying a range, which is not as clean as being able to specify a precise value.
 To join two series on a range is even more problematic.

 One way to improve upon this is to divide time into equal intervals and assign data points to the intervals.
 We could then use the